-Based on the Community Vulnerability Risk and Resiliency (CVR2) assessment, detailed in Section 1.6.13 (methodology) and Section 1.6.14 (results), this hazard is Somewhat Probable/Somewhat Frequent because significant occurrences of this hazard have happened on occasion (even though isolated or low impact events may occur with more regularity).
-The overall risk ranking for this hazard is Medium.
+Based on the Community Vulnerability Risk and Resiliency (CVR2) assessment, detailed in Section 1.6.13 (methodology) and Section 1.6.14 (results), this hazard is Somewhat Probable/Somewhat Frequent because significant occurrences of this hazard this hazard is Medium. have happened on occasion (even though isolated or low impact events may occur with more regularity).
+The overall risk ranking for

-7 6 Karst formations are highly influenced by local conditions, both human-caused and natural.
+Karst formations are highly influenced by local conditions, both human-caused and natural.
 All of the jurisdictions in the

+7 0 The analysis below provides detailed ranking parameters.
 LENOWISCO Planning District were marked as low risk for both the karst and land subsidence hazards in the 2018 Virginia HMP.